CeetronSolutions/resinsight-tutorials/tutorials/Filter/filters.md

 # Filters

-This tutorial will provide an overview of different filters options available in ResInsight and how to use them.
+This tutorial will provide an overview of different filters in ResInsight.

 ## Step 1: Import Eclipse Case